Jayasimha I of Malwa

 Jayasimha (reigned c.
-1055-1070 CE) was an Indian king from the Paramara dynasty, who ruled in the Malwa region of central India.
-He was the successor, and possibly a son, of the dynasty's most powerful king Bhoja.
+1055–1070) was the ruler of the Kingdom of Malwa in central India.
+He was the successor, and possibly the son, of the dynasty's most powerful king Bhoja.
 He appears to have ascended the throne with the support of the Kalyani Chalukya prince Vikramaditya VI, and appears to have been dethroned by Vikramaditya's rival brother Someshvara II.

 Source of information

 The only known inscription that mentions a Paramara ruler named Jayasimha is the 1055-56 CE Mandhata copper-plate inscription.
 It is very similar to Bhoja's inscriptions, and records the grant of the Bhima village to Brahmins.
 The inscription is dated 1112 Vikrama Samvat; the exact date corresponds to either 27 May 1055 CE (assuming Chaitradi year) or 13 July 1056 CE (assuming Karttikadi year).
 It mentions Jayasimha's predecessors as Bhoja, Sindhuraja and Vakpatiraja.
 Jayasimha's titles and name are given as "Parama-bhattaraka Maharajadhiraja Parameshvara Jayasimha-deva".

 No other Paramara inscription mentions Jayasimha.
 The Udaipur Prashasti and the Nagpur Prashasti of the later Paramara kings omit Jayasimha's name, and mention Bhoja's brother Udayaditya as the next king after Bhoja.